shivannis/xandr-docs-public/xandr-docs/articles/invest/additional-geo-restrictions-ali.md

 | United Kingdom     | ZE3 9JJ   |
 | United States      | 99950     |

-If your list contains postal/zip codes that don't exist in the Xandr database, you will be presented with an error message and given the chance to correct and resubmit any invalid postal codes.
+If your list contains postal/zip codes that don't exist in the Microsoft Advertising database, you will be presented with an error message and given the chance to correct and resubmit any invalid postal codes.
 Some common formatting errors that may generate an error message are:

 - **Excel-Truncated Zeros**: Excel may truncate leading zeros from postal codes if they are numeric (06514 becomes 6514).
 However, an alphanumeric postal code such as "0AH 135" would not be affected.